boku-ilen/geodot-plugin/README.md

 # Building

-For building this project we need to install [Scons](https://scons.org) by following one of the [User Guide](https://scons.org/documentation.html) *Installing Scons* which is both used for Godot GDNative and this project and we need the GDAL library which has different installation instruction listed below.
+For building this project we need to install [Scons](https://scons.org) by following one of the [User Guide](https://scons.org/documentation.html) *Installing Scons* which is both used for Godot GDExtension and this project and we need the GDAL library which has different installation instruction listed below.

 - [Linux](#building-on-linux)
 - [Windows](#building-on-windows)